 The new inventory standard clarifies the definition of 'cost' to include all costs of purchase, costs of conversion and other costs incurred to bringing the inventories to their present location and condition.
 As a result, companies are required to systematically allocate fixed and variable production overheads that are incurred in converting materials into finished goods.
 The allocation of fixed production overheads is based on normal production capacity of the production facilities.
 In addition, the standard requires companies to assess the recoverability of inventory costs in comparison to net realizable value.
 Declines in replacement cost below carrying values for raw materials inventories do not require write downs if the finished goods in which they will be incorporated are expected to be sold at or above cost.
 There was no impact of this change to the financial statements of the Company.

-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007

 3. Inventories